 - Keywords: reinforcement learning, robotics, self-supervised learning, generalization, sim2real

 - One-sentence Summary: Generalization across enviroments is known to be hard.
-We propose a self-supervised method for policy adaptation during deployment that assumes no prior knowledge of the test environment, yet still obtain significant improvements.
+We propose a self-supervised method for policy adaptation during deployment that assumes no prior knowledge of the test environment, yet still obtains significant improvements.

 - Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics